 The 'Development Matters' guidance sets out the likely stages of progress a child makes along their learning journey towards the early learning goals.
 Our setting has regard to these matters when we assess children and plan for their learning.

-Personal, social and emotional development
+Personal, social and emotional development: Our programme supports children to develop:

-- Self-Regulation

-- Managing Self
+- Self-Regulation - Managing Self

-- Building Relationships
+Building Relationships